-- a product marketing professional: A developer of unique positioning and messaging; an articulate communicator of true business value; a solutions-focused, industry-focused technology marketer
+- a product marketing professional: A developer of unique product positioning and messaging; an articulate communicator of true business value; a solutions-focused, industry-focused marketer

-- a successful collaborator, cultivating strong working relationships with product management, marcom, sales, and customers to accomplish key business goals, ultimately boosting revenue
+- a successful collaborator and sales enabler, cultivating strong cross-functional working relationships to achieve key business goals and boost revenue

-- a longtime business intelligence technology product manager/marketer, consultant and ‘power user’
+- a longtime business intelligence and enterprise information management technology product marketer/manager, consultant and ‘power user’

 - a creator of thought leadership content and guest speaker at technology conferences in the US and Europe

 - a leader with a record of success as former President of the Boston Product Management Association, the largest regional professional group for product managers and marketers in the U.S.

-- technically savvy and business savvy, with over 10 years experience in technology related roles and 10 years in financial management and corporate accounting
+- technically savvy and business savvy, with over 10 years experience in software product marketing as well as financial planning & analysis and corporate accounting

 - I strive to be innovative, creative, proactive, pragmatic, persuasive, and results-oriented.